brainfucksec/neovim-lua/README.md

 * Lua 5.4 Reference Manual - https://www.lua.org/manual/5.4/

+---

 ## Disclaimer

-* As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but **don't install anything without checking first!**
+As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but **don't install anything without checking first!**

 ---

-#### Thanks to all the authors of the sources mentioned above and to all the others from whom I "stole" some configs :)
+**Thanks to all the authors of the sources mentioned above and to all the others from whom I "stole" some configs :)**